ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 On receiving  a request to delete a Template File Format with the input parameters (code), the system updates the is_deleted flag to true in the Template File Format Database against the code received

-While deleting the Template File Format, the system perform the following steps
+While deleting the Template File Format, the system performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory